markohlebar/BIND/README.md

 Similar to the binding from XIB example, what you need to do is bind the cell's `textLabel.text` key path with the `name` key path of your **view model**.

 ```
+@interface PersonTableViewCell : BNDTableViewCell
+@end

-@implementation PersonTableViewCell {
+@implementation PersonTableViewCell
-    BNDBinding *_binding;
-}

 - (instancetype)init {
     ...
-    _binding = [BNDBinding new];
+    //this will bind viewModel.name to cell's textLabel.text property
-    _binding.BIND = @"name -> textLabel.text";
+    BNDBinding *binding = [BNDBinding bindingWithBIND:@"name -> textLabel.text"];

+    //assign the binding to the array of bindings property (BNDTableViewCell).
+    //any calls to setViewModel: will automatically refresh the binding by calling
+    //[binding bindLeft:self.viewModel withRight:self];
+    //making sure that your objects are bound on cell reuse.
+    self.bindings = @[binding];
     ...
 }

-- (void)setViewModel:(id)viewModel {
+- (void)viewDidUpdateViewModel:(id <BNDViewModel> )viewModel {
-    _viewModel = viewModel;
-    [_binding bindLeft:viewModel withRight:self];
+    //this method is called after each call to setViewModel: on the cell
+    //use this instead of overriding setViewModel:
 }

 @end
 ```

-#### Binding Direction ####
+#### Binding Direction and Initial Value Assignment####
 Observe the symbol `->` in the expression `name -> textLabel.text`.
 **BIND** syntax lets you configure the way that the binding is reflected on the bound objects values.
-It offers three different direction configurations:
+It offers six different direction and intial value assignment configurations:
 ```
-  name -> textLabel.text /// changes on name reflect on textLabel.text, but not the other way around
-  name <- textLabel.text /// changes on textLabel.text reflect on name, but not the other way around
-  name <> textLabel.text /// changes on name reflect on textLabel.text and vice versa.
+  name -> textLabel.text /// left object passes values to right object
+  name <- textLabel.text /// right object passes values to left object.
+  name <> textLabel.text /// binding is bidirectional.
+Initial value is passed from left to right object.
+  name !-> textLabel.text /// left object passes values to right object with no initial value assignment.
+  name <-! textLabel.text /// right object passes values to left object with no initial value assignment.
+  name <!> textLabel.text /// binding is bidirectional with no initial value assignment.
 ```

-#### Initial Value Assignment ####
-Initial values are assigned by default.
-The direction of assignment is from left to right object in cases the binding directions are either `->` or `<>`, and from right to left object when binding direction is `<-`.
-You can disable initial value assignment by using `bindLeft:withRight:setInitialValues:` method.

 #### Transformers ####
 **BIND** also lets you assign your own subclasses of `NSValueTransformer` to transform values coming from object to other object and reverse.
 Let's take the previous example, and assume that there is a requirement that the names should be displayed capitalized in the cells.
 You could then build your subclass of `NSValueTransformer` and easily assign it to the binding.
+When assigning a value transformer, you can either use it's class name or transformer name.
+If you pass in a class name that hasn't yet been registered, **BIND** will register that `NSValueTransformer`, and use the class name as the registered transformer name on any subsequent calls.

 ```
 @interface CapitalizeStringTransformer : NSValueTransformer